microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          */
         revealLinesInCenterIfOutsideViewport(lineNumber: number, endLineNumber: number, scrollType?: ScrollType): void;
         /**
+         * Scroll vertically as necessary and reveal lines close to the top of the viewport,
+         * optimized for viewing a code definition.
+         */
+        revealLinesNearTop(lineNumber: number, endLineNumber: number, scrollType?: ScrollType): void;
+        /**
          * Scroll vertically or horizontally as necessary and reveal a range.
          */
         revealRange(range: IRange, scrollType?: ScrollType): void;